Free Walking Tour Berlin

 Introduction

-Its construction in 1961 represented the division between the capitalist and communist worlds, but its eventual demolition in 1989 marked a historic moment of reunification and freedom.
-In this article, we will explore in detail when the Berlin Wall was opened, the significance of that moment, and its lasting impact on Germany and the world.
+But its construction in 1961 marked the beginning of the division between the capitalist and communist worlds; a step in the opposite direction between 1989 and 1991 to its final demolition was a historic moment of reunification and freedom.
+In this article, we will take you through the history of the Berlin Wall from when it was opened, why it meant so much, and how the fall of the Berlin Wall changed Germany and the world.

 The Construction of the Berlin Wall

-In the early years of the Cold War, tensions between East and West were rising.
-The division of Berlin into separate occupation zones after World War II created an ideological and political divide that only deepened over time.
-Thousands of East Germans were fleeing to West Berlin in search of better opportunities, causing a significant brain drain from the communist state.
+At the time of the Cold War, East and West were getting frictiony.
+Berlin was divided into separate occupation zones after World War II, and there resulted an ideological less political chasm between them that only widened as the years ensued.
+It did create a huge brain drain in the communist state: thousands of East Germans were fleeing to West Berlin in search of better opportunities.

-To address this issue, the German Democratic Republic (GDR), under Soviet influence, decided to build a physical barrier to prevent the further exodus of their citizens.
-On the night of August 12, 1961, barbed wire fences were erected around West Berlin, effectively sealing off the border.
-Over time, this initial makeshift wall would evolve into a fortified structure featuring watchtowers, guard dogs, and other security measures.
+This problem was addressed by the German Democratic Republic (GDR), controlled by the Soviet Union, who decided to construct a physical barrier to forestall the continues flow of their citizens.
+On August 12, 1961, barbed wire fences went up sealing off the border around West Berlin.
+This first and primitive wall was first makeshift, then became fortified with watchtowers, guard dogs, and other security features.

 The Fall of the Berlin Wall